-Q. Are guide dogs allowed on the trails, in the buildings, or in the backcountry?
+Q. Are service dogs allowed on the trails, in the buildings, or in the wilderness?

 A. Yes.
-Guide dogs are permitted on a leash anywhere in the park and on the shuttles.
+Service dogs are permitted on a leash anywhere in the park and on the shuttles.
 They must be easily identified as helper-dogs.

 Q. How many people have fallen off Angels Landing?